A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Statue of Liberty official website

-General Admission – Statue of Liberty tickets here cost $24,50 USD for adults, $18 USD for seniors (62 and above); and $12 USD for children between 4 and 12.
+GENERAL ADMISSION – General Admission Statue of Liberty tickets price is $25 USD for adults, $22 USD for seniors (62 and above); and $16 USD for children between 4 and 12.
 This is the most basic option.

-Reserve and /or Pedestal tickets – the most popular Statue of Liberty tickets.
+RESERVE AND / OR PEDESTAL TICKETS – The most popular Statue of Liberty tickets.
 Definitely opt for the Pedestal access if available.
-It costs $24.80 USD for adults; $18.30 USD for seniors; and $12.30 USD for children between 4 and 12.
+Pedestal Statue of Liberty tickets price is $25.30 USD for adults; $22.30 USD for seniors; and $16.30 USD for children between 4 and 12.

-Statue of Liberty Crown tickets: this option costs $24.80 USD for adults; $18.30 USD for seniors; and $12.30 USD for children between 4 and 12.
+STATUE OF LIBERTY CROWN TICKETS – These are the most popular Statue of Liberty tickets and the ones that sell out months in advance.
+They also give you access to the Pedestal. option costs $25.30 USD for adults; $22.30 USD for seniors; and $16.30 USD for children between 4 and 12.
 Keep in mind you will be allowed only 10 minutes in the crown.

-Hard Hat tickets – They include a 90 minute guided tour of the unrestored Ellis Island Immigrant Hospital Complex, as well as a self-guided tour of Ellis Island and Liberty Island.
+HARD HAT TICKETS – These tickets include a 90 minute guided tour of the unrestored Ellis Island Immigrant Hospital Complex, as well as a self-guided tour of Ellis Island and Liberty Island.
 The minimum age for this option is 13.
-Tickets cost $74,50 for adults and $68 for seniors.
+Tickets cost $75 for adults and $72 for seniors.

 The prices and options of Statue of Liberty tickets indicated above are for ferries departing from both New York Battery Park and Liberty State Park in New Jersey.